irissorg/transcripts.podcast.iriss.org.uk/content/transcript/parents-learning-disabilities.md

 ---
 title: "Parents with learning disabilities"
-subtitle: "As part of Learning Disability Week 2017, we held a roundtable discussion on the topic of parents with learning disabilities to coincide with the launch of our new Iriss Insight on the topic.
-The discussion highlights how best we can support families"
+subtitle: "As part of Learning Disability Week 2017, we held a roundtable discussion on the topic of parents with learning disabilities to coincide with the launch of our new Iriss Insight on the topic."
 date: "2017-05-14T23:00:00+00:00"
 draft: false
 iriss_episode_libsyn_url: "https://podcast.iriss.org.uk/parents-with-learning-disabilities-1"